-NNM uses multiple cores to process packets received from the monitored interfaces.
-These cores are known as worker cores, and the default number of worker cores is 8.
+NNM uses multiple cores to process packets received from monitored interfaces.
+These are known as worker cores.
+The default number of worker cores is 8.
 This number can be changed using the configuration parameter Number Of Worker Cores.

 Note: If you set the Number Of Worker Cores parameter to 0, NNM automatically changes the value to the minimum number of worker cores needed to run NNM in High Performance mode.